Street Sermons

 Street Sermons is the debut commercial mixtape by American rapper and singer Morray.
 It was released on April 28, 2021, by Pick Six Records and Interscope Records.
-The tape peaked at number 41 on the Billboard 200.
+The mixtape contains 13 tracks and it peaked at number 41 on the Billboard 200.

 Background

 On April 16, 2021, Morray announced that he signed to Interscope, in a joint venture with Pick Six Records.
 His manager, Moe Shalizi spoke about the partnership, saying "there was so much synergy between our side and Interscope that it just felt right, we are really excited to be working with John Janick and the rest of the team."
 In an interview, Morray described the album, saying "I really want it to show more of my story and for people to get to know me more.
 I want it to be like, 'I listened to this and I understand why he does this.'
 This is supposed to be my reference to who I really am."